 Another genus of multi-FX has also reared its head lately: a switching system for existing pedals paired with hundreds of built-in effects - thank you, Boss MS-3 and Line 6 HX Stomp.

-Then there's the analogue combination unit, which crams a handful of useful effects - say, overdrive, distortion and delay - into one compact enclosure, such as Tech 21's Fly Rig 5.
+Then there's the analog-style combination unit, which crams a handful of useful effects - say, overdrive, distortion and delay - into one compact enclosure, such as Tech 21's Fly Rig 5.

 A good multi-effects pedal can now cover all the tonal bases.
 Best of all, despite the initial outlay, multi-effects also offer the best effect-per-pound/dollar ratio money can buy.
 So, whether you crave menu surfing and precise numerical tweaks or plug-and-play simplicity, we've got you covered.